SivaKumar089/MovieBooking_Frontend/README.md

-All-in-One README.md for Movie Ticket Booking App markdown
-Copy
-Edit
-# 🎬 Movie Ticket Booking System
+# 🎬 Movie Ticket Booking App – Frontend

-A full-stack Movie Ticket Booking application built with **React.js** (Frontend) and **Django REST Framework** (Backend).
-Users can browse movies, view available shows, select seats, and make bookings.
-Admins and owners have role-based dashboards to manage the entire platform.
+This is the **frontend** of the Movie Ticket Booking System built using **React.js**.
+It allows users to sign up, log in, view movies and showtimes, select seats, and book tickets.
+It also includes role-based dashboards for Admins and Owners.
 ---

-## 🔥 Tech Stack

-### 🖥 Frontend
+## 🚀 Features

+- 🔐 User authentication (Signup/Login with JWT)
+- 🎞 View movies and shows
+- 🪑 Select and book seats
+- 👥 Role-based dashboards (Admin, Owner, User)
+- 💳 Fake payment flow
+- 📅 Real-time seat availability
+- 📱 Fully responsive with animations

+---

+## 🛠️ Technologies Used

-- React.js (with Hooks)
+- React.js
 - React Router DOM
 - Redux Toolkit
 - Axios